conor1982/Python_Module/README.md

 x = np.arange(0,4,1) It started from 0 up to and NOT INCLUDING 4 in steps of 1.

-Another variable called x_smooth was created bym referencing the min and max values of variable x using the numpy linspace function.
+Another variable called x_smooth was created by referencing the min and max values of variable x using the numpy linspace function.
 This variable then forms the basis for:
 * f(x)
 * g(x)
 * h(x)